 As the CBD industry isn’t regulated, in Europe there isn’t a defined threshold when a product is determined to contain a ‘non-detectable’ level of THC.
 While the phrase sounds like there is 0.00% THC in the product, this is potentially false.

-Third-party labs define non-detectable levels according to how precise the testing equipment they are using is, it varies but the lowest level of detection we have seen in the UK is around <0.0025% THC for a test to fall into the non-detectable THC bracket.
+Third-party labs define non-detectable levels according to how precise the testing equipment they are using is, it varies but the lowest level of detection usually seen in the UK is around <0.001% THC for a test to fall into the non-detectable THC bracket.
+But again, it depends on the parameters of the equipment used and can vary.

 Looking at the level of detection (LOD) in third-party test certificates of analysis (CoAs) for cannabinoid potency will outline at which thresholds the lab equipment can detect THC and other cannabinoids.

 For example, if the LOD is 0.05% THC, then any samples submitted to that lab which contain <0.05% THC metabolites will automatically fall into the non-detectable or 0.0% THC bracket.

 Being aware of issues like these can ensure you avoid a positive drug test as you might not buy the item if you knew the testing limit!

 The LOD information is usually on all CoAs, and you should review a copy before buying any CBD oil.
 If the information isn’t on there, then reach out to the lab/brand to find out the answer.